Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Clean up all the schematic notes and number all the device references in a logical manner.

+Add measurement of output and return power on TX.
+I assume this can be built with directional couplers, op amps, and the ADC on the TMS570.

 # Not going to do